openstack/neutron-specs/specs/liberty/rbac-networks.rst

 The logic surrounding shared networks will then be re-written to leverage the new RBAC code as the first implementation.
-The current 'shared' attribute on the network will be mapped into a wilcard entry in the new table to preserve backwards compatibility (more details below).
+The current 'shared' attribute on the network will be mapped into a wildcard entry in the new table to preserve backwards compatibility (more details below).

 The forwarding semantics and ownership of objects will not be impacted by this